sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/link.md

 +--------------------------------------+---------------------+---------+
 ```

-### Linking to a Source
+### Link to a source

-To link a source to a customizer, simply find the ID of the source from the instance list and a customizer from the customizer list and issue the following command:
+To link a source to a customizer, find the source ID in the instance list and a customizer from the customizer list.
+Then issue this command:

 ```bash
 sail conn customizers link -i edfc9bfb-b55c-482f-b1aa-b4d51caf7558 -c 7b968fab-0f40-49f0-b13b-8bf529fc0b82
 ```
-the following output will indicate the customizer has succesfully linked to the connector instance
+The output will indicate that the customizer has succesfully linked to the connector instance:
 ```bash
 +--------------------------------------+----------------------+--------------------------------------+
 |                  ID                  |         NAME         |            CUSTOMIZER ID             |